Stages

 required: true

-required: falseSecret types control how the CLI handles input:
+required: falseSecret types control how the TUI handles input:

 | Type | Behavior |